 - Overcharging when you buy souvenirs.
-Of course, this also depends on your bargaining skills and what you think is appropriate to pay for their handicrafts.
+Of course, this also depends on your bargaining skills and of what you think is appropriate to pay for their handicrafts.

 Anyway, these scams aren’t different from anywhere else in the world and most of the time they are pretty harmless.

 It is a religious and quite conservative country

 The main religion in Guatemala is Roman Catholicism which was introduced (or forced upon them) at the time of the Spanish conquistadores.
 As a close second, a big part of Guatemalans live their life according to Protestantism believes.